Vunnupyx/clight/client/material-theme/docs/slide-toggle.md

 # Slide Toggle Component

-The DMG Mori Theme will be applied on top of the default Angular Material Component ([documentation here](https://material.angular.io/components/slide-toggle/overview)).
+The DMG MORI Theme will be applied on top of the default Angular Material Component ([documentation here](https://material.angular.io/components/slide-toggle/overview)).

 ## Development Guidelines